Protracted social conflict: Identity Affirmation

+Examples

+Sri Lankan Civil War

 The Sri Lankan conflict exists primarily between the two majority ethnic groups, the Sinhalese, who are mostly Buddhist and represent around 74% of the population, and the Tamil, who are mostly Hindu, representing around 18%.
 The majority of Tamils live in northern and eastern provinces and claim them as their traditional homeland.

 Since its independence in 1948 there has been a conflict between Sinhalese, which gained control over the Sri Lankan government, and different Tamil separatist movements.
 Among the Sinhalese, the anti-Tamil chauvinism started to spread and the Tamils were more and more disadvantaged and excluded.
-The incidents escalated into a war in July 1983, after the island-wide pogrom against Tamils.
+The incidents escalated into a civil war in July 1983, after the island-wide pogrom against Tamils.

 Tamil secessionists saw the establishment of their own separate state as the only way for securing their people.
 The war, that has continued since then, has almost completely disrupted civil administration in the northern province and caused economic devastation of the whole country.
 As a consequence of this ethno-political violence around 65,000 people have been killed, hundreds of thousands injured, and millions displaced.

 Among various Tamil separatist groups that have emerged, the Liberation Tigers of Tamil Eelam (LTTE) have risen as the dominant fighting force in Sri Lanka.
 Their tactics, proscribed as terrorist by many countries, are ruthless, brutal and highly efficient in eliminating their opposition.
 They run a parallel government in many areas of the north and east of Sri Lanka.

 Since the start of war there were some attempts to reach a ceasefire.
 In 2002 the Ceasefire agreement was signed, and the government agreed to disarm all paramilitary groups in the north and east.
 But hostilities continued and even intensified.

-Government security forces conquered the LTTE on May 19, 2009 ending the conflict.
+Government security forces conquered the LTTE on May 19, 2009, ending the conflict.